Developing Young Leaders for Sustainable Change

 - Social entrepreneurship

 - Spiritual and physical strength

 Courses range from three to ten days and run year-round.
 The ORPs are focused on teaching students the skills they need to conceptualize, launch, and lead expeditions for good.
 After a student completes one of the four core ORP courses, they are eligible to join one of our extended mission trips.
-Check out our calendar to find a course that’s best for you.

 Why Use an Outdoor Approach?

 There is little doubt that being outdoors produces tangible benefits for people.
 Witnessing the incredible scale of God’s earthly creation places everything we know in context.
 There is no better place to learn about one’s ability to enact change in this world than through outdoor discovery.
 Besides this, using an outdoor approach benefits students by: